-In light of this, many traders tend to hold on to their investments longer than necessary when they should actually have cashed out with a profit before waiting for the next dip to reinvest.
+Many traders tend to hold on to their investments longer than necessary when they should have cashed out with a profit before waiting for the next dip to reinvest.

 Don’t Believe The Hype

-Altcoins that don’t have a specific purpose tend to sell out quickly as they don’t appear to be competitive.
 Cryptocurrencies operate on hype in value.
 If these coins are not well established, there is bound to be a monumental crash at some stage.
+Altcoins that don’t have a specific purpose tend to sell out quickly as they don’t appear competitive.